 You can view all Streams created for your Organization from the Streams view.

 Click Streams from the navigation bar.

 Streams are listed in alphabetical order.
 Use the search bar to find Streams quickly.

 By default, Streams are given the query parameters as the name.
-You can change that to be more descriptive by clicking the Rename button.
+You can change that to be more descriptive by clicking the hamburger icon and choosing Rename.